jclgoodwin/notes.joshuagoodw.in/pages/arts-autumn.md

 ### Necessary and sufficient tests

 Necessary
-: Where a test failure means deadlines will be missed (a pass is necessary)
+: Where a test failure means deadlines will be missed (is sufficient evidence of unschedulability!)

 Sufficient
-: Where a test pass means deadlines will be met (is sufficient evidence)
+: Where a test pass means deadlines will be met (no further evidence needed)

 Exact
 : Where a test is both necessary and sufficient